R. Premadasa Stadium: After renovation

 The R Premadasa Stadium hosted seven successful World Cup matches including a quarter-final and a semi-final.
-On 10 May 2011 Sri Lanka Cricket secretary Nishantha Ranatunga confirmed that first edition of 2011 Sri Lanka Premier League's matches would play at R Premadasa Stadium.
+On 10 May 2011 Sri Lanka Cricket secretary Nishantha Ranatunga confirmed that the first edition of 2011 Sri Lanka Premier League's matches would play at R Premadasa Stadium.
 The tournament was later postponed till 2012 due to financial complications and internal regime change at Sri Lanka Cricket.

-On 21 September 2011, it was announced that the stadium will host fifteen 2012 ICC World Twenty20 matches, including semi-finals and the final.
+On 21 September 2011, it was announced that the stadium would host fifteen 2012 ICC World Twenty20 matches, including the semi-finals and the final.

+Asia Cup 2023

+The Premdasa Stadium was chosen as one of the four venues to host the matches of the 2023 Asia Cup, which Sri Lanka were co-hosting along with Pakistan.
+The stadium hosted 5 out of the 6 Super Four matches, while also hosting the tournament final.